loopandlearn/news/docs/index.md

 afterward.

-Hope to see you there!
+We hope to see you there!